psu13/mutable-hakyll/posts/biscuits-and-banjos.md

 Second, the music was also great.
 It had a greatness that only happens in live performance.

-We observed the bass player Christian McBride having more cool and poise in the tip of his little pinky finger than most musicians have in his entire body but also the generosity to make the show more about the student musicians that he was playing with than about himself.
+We observed the bass player Christian McBride having more cool and poise in the tip of his little pinky finger than most musicians have in their entire body.
+And he also has the generosity to make the show more about the student musicians that he was playing with than about himself.

 We saw Taj Mahal playing with a group younger musicians who were all a bit in awe, and yet also all holding their own.